Easter in the Caribbean

 The dominant religion throughout the Caribbean is Christianity, particularly Roman Catholicism.
 No matter where you go in the Caribbean, you are sure to find a lot of churches as many island residents are quite devout.
 As such, Easter celebrations in the Caribbean are quite established.

-Easter bun and cheese: A specially made spiced bun with cinnamon, cloves and nutmeg, filled with raisins, currents and dried fruit, eaten with cheese.
+Easter bun and cheese: A specially made spiced bun with cinnamon, cloves, and nutmeg, filled with raisins, currants and dried fruit, eaten with cheese.

 Flying kites is a popular pastime year-round in the Caribbean.
 It is symbolic of Jesus’ resurrection from the grave and His eventual ascension into Heaven.
 These events feature impressive creations, with massive kites emblazoned with creative designs.
 Typically, the Easter weekend falls on dry season, making for a holiday weekend filled with beautiful warm weather.
 Winds are typically high during that time as well.

 The Seú or Harvest Parade is the second largest parade of the island of Curacao, where the streets of Otrobanda are again transformed into a euphoric display of folklore and groups dance through the streets to celebrate the harvest.
 Locals dress up in the most amazing folkloric costumes.
 It is a big, colorful event with lots of music and folkloric groups.
 You will appreciate and enjoy music played on traditional instruments.

 Also in some parts of the Caribbean, breaking a fresh egg out in the sun at precise midday and placing it in a container of holy water on Holy Thursday will form a pattern of coagulated egg white by Good Friday that can be used to predict the future.
 For example, a ship or anything resembling a boat means you will be traveling.